Chapter 03.00: Once Upon a Time in Africa

 Photo supplied by Michael Fortune.

-A good butcher has an intimate knowledge of herbs and spices, and Uncle Jacobus, even in his old age and despite being retired, was still the master of his trade.
-At his home, he grew his herbs in his enormous garden.
+A good butcher has an intimate knowledge of herbs and spices, and Uncle Jacobus, even in his old age and despite being retired, was still a master of his trade.
+In his enormous garden, he grew all the herbs he needed.
 Sage, rosemary, thyme, bay leaf, chives, ginger, garlic, saffron, and paprika.
-He despised the Dutch’s straight and “unnatural lines”, as he called the layout of Cape Town.
-Instead of “hideous straight-lined herb gardens,” he planted his herbs throughout his garden.
-Some under trees, some against walls, in shady spots, or open, well-drained areas.
-Sage grows best in sunny places.
-In between, he planted paprika.
-Wild rosemary, indigenous to the Cape, is along the fences.
-This bushy evergreen shrub grows up to 1 meter high with a silvery, grey leaf.
-He would walk through his garden and harvest whatever spices he required.
-I still see him strolling through his garden, pruning scissors in one hand and basket in the other.
-On the night of my 16th birthday celebrations, he prepared the meat with the skill of the master butcher that he was.
+He despised the Dutch sense of order in what he called the “unnatural lines” of Cape Town.
+Instead of the “hideous straight-lined herb gardens” that were fashionable in town, he let his plants grow in a way that reflected the rhythm of nature.
+Some were tucked under trees, others against walls, some in shady corners, and others in open, well-drained areas.
+Sage thrived in the sunny spots, while paprika grew in between.
+Along the fences, wild rosemary, indigenous to the Cape, grew thick and strong, its bushy evergreen form reaching up to a metre high with silvery grey leaves.
+Whenever he needed spices, he would stroll through his garden with pruning scissors in one hand and a basket in the other, harvesting whatever his skilled hands required.
+I can still picture him walking slowly among the plants, examining each one with the eye of a craftsman who understood his tools.
+On the night of my 16th birthday celebrations, he prepared the meat with the same mastery that defined his life’s work.

-Pork is my favourite meat and was featured prominently.
-Pork loins, wrapped in pickled pork skin, roasted to perfection.
-Rind-on pork belly, spiced with black pepper and cold smoked for seven days.
-Pork neck, roasted in honey and pineapple juice.
-Small kebabs with cured, smoked pork belly and apricot pieces.
-Pork trotters, cured in vinegar and fried over an open fire.
-Eisbein with bay leaves, cooked in dark Dutch beer, which he bought from the Woodstock Hotel.
-Colon stuffed with kidneys and heart.
-These were a few of the many dishes that adorned the large, heavy wooden tables set out under tall Essenhout trees close to the homestead.
+Pork was my favourite meat, and it took centre stage on the tables that evening.
+There were pork loins, wrapped in pickled pork skin and roasted to perfection.
+Rind-on pork belly, spiced generously with black pepper and cold smoked for seven days, was sliced and served beside a platter of pork neck roasted in honey and pineapple juice.
+Small skewers of cured, smoked pork belly alternated with sweet pieces of apricot.
+Pork trotters, cured in vinegar, were fried over an open fire until the skin turned crisp.
+Eisbein, simmered with bay leaves in dark Dutch beer from the Woodstock Hotel, stood out as a favourite among the older guests.
+Even the offal was treated with reverence, with the colon stuffed with kidneys and heart, seasoned as only Jacobus could do.
+These were only some of the many dishes that filled the heavy wooden tables set beneath the towering Essenhout trees close to the homestead.

-Our Dutch Reformed pastor who baptized me as a baby, Ds.
-Lindeque and our family doctor, Dr. Van Eeden, were there.
+Our Dutch Reformed pastor, Ds.
+Lindeque, the man who had baptised me as a baby, attended, as did our family doctor, Dr. Van Eeden.
 My mother’s brother, Ds.
-Jan Kok, a Dutch Reform minister, and his wife, Magna, attended with their three daughters, Joretha, Suria, and Daleen.
-Of course, my two brothers were there, Andre and Elmar, and the midwife, Maria de Lange, with whom my parents kept contact because they attended the same church.
+Jan Kok, also a Dutch Reformed minister, came with his wife, Magna, and their three daughters, Joretha, Suria, and Daleen.
+Of course, my two brothers, Andre and Elmar, were there, as well as the midwife, Maria de Lange, who had delivered me sixteen years before and had remained in touch with my parents through their shared church community.

 De Villiers Graaff